 “Come to Kosovo and I will show you my mansion.
 It’s full of cocaine,” he once told me.

 His sister was a druglord in Madrid, and a rival gang of Balkan mafiosos gunned her down a couple years ago.
 Most of what Ilir told me, I accepted, writing it off as guns, drugs and violence from the depths of a war torn country.
-I didn’t question any of its validity.
-As long as we were drinking, the ghosts of war continued to hover over everything he said.
+I didn’t question any of its validity, but as long as we were drinking, the ghosts of war continued to hover over everything he said.

 We were cousins because of my relation to Hollywood actress Eliza Dushku: the very name evokes the celebrity joy in the heart of every Albanian!
-Dushku’s father was from the same Albanian tribe as Ilir and he married my father’s cousin, a woman from the Mormon tribe, which happens to be my tribe.
+Dushku’s father, who was from the same Albanian tribe as Ilir, had married my father’s cousin, a woman from the Mormon tribe, which happens to be my tribe.
 Our tribes were united under holy matrimony somewhere between Utah and Albania.
-We weren’t blood relatives, but family enough to cruise around Addis Ababa and get wasted whilst telling war stories.
+We weren’t blood relatives, but family enough to cruise around Addis Ababa and confide deep, dark secrets.

 “The Finnish embassy is sponsoring a concert at the Gardens.”